 The Governance and Accountability Manual requires councils to develop and maintain a register of all assets.
-The Annual Return requires disclosure of the value of assets retained by the Council at 31st March, annually, with a revision to the reporting detail issued in 2010 that requires asset values to be reported at cost price or, where that value is unknown, the prior year AGAR value updated to reflect the cost of any new acquisitions or deletions / disposals.
+The Annual Return requires disclosure of the value of assets retained by the Council at 31st March annually, with a revision to the reporting detail issued in 2010 that requires asset values to be reported at cost price or, where that value is unknown, the prior year AGAR value updated to reflect the cost of any new acquisitions or deletions / disposals.

 The Council continues to manage its Asset Register in an Excel spreadsheet.
 We have noted previously the comprehensive nature of the register, including photographic evidence of the individual assets' existence.
-We have examined the overall summary sheet which records detail of new in year acquisitions and disposals with the updated year-end value duly confirmed as accurately recorded in the AGAR at Section 2, Box 9.
+We have examined the overall summary sheet as at 31st March 2025 which we are pleased to note includes detail of new in-year acquisitions and disposals with the updated year-end value duly confirmed as accurately recorded in the AGAR at Section 2, Box 9.